-If you require a pair of glasses for you computer work in the office, why not check out our Budget or Premier ranges, having a spare pair of cheap glasses kept at your desk will mean you can continue to ensure eyestrain is kept to a reduced level.
+If you require a pair of glasses for you computer work in the office, why not check out our collection starting from just £10.
+Having a spare pair of cheap glasses kept at your desk will mean you can continue to ensure eyestrain is kept to a reduced level.

 Bosses could do more to cut screen fatigue